-Propane, also known as liquefied petroleum gas (LPG), or autogas, is considered an alternative fuel under the Energy Policy Act of 1992.
+Propane, also known as liquefied petroleum gas (LPG), or propane autogas, is considered an alternative fuel under the Energy Policy Act of 1992.
 According to the Propane Education and Research Council, there are more than 143,000 on-road propane vehicles in the United States.
 Many are used in fleet applications, such as school buses, shuttles, and police vehicles.

 The availability of new light- and medium-duty propane vehicles has surged in recent years, especially for fleet use.
-Propane vehicles can either be OEM vehicles or conversions.
-Engines and fueling systems are also available for heavy-duty vehicles, such a street sweepers and school buses, including some prep-ready engines from OEMs, which are included in equipment packages with components that allow conventional vehicles to run on propane.
+Propane vehicles can either be from an original equipment manufacturer (OEM) or conversions.
+Engines and fueling systems are also available for heavy-duty vehicles, such as street sweepers and school buses, including some prep-ready engines from OEMs, which are included in equipment packages with components that allow conventional vehicles to run on propane.

 Types of Propane Vehicles

 Propane vehicles have been widely used and refined for decades.
 There are two types of propane vehicles: dedicated and bi-fuel.
 Dedicated propane vehicles are designed to run only on propane, while bi-fuel propane vehicles have two separate fueling systems that enable the vehicle to use either propane or gasoline.

-Potentially lower maintenance costs are one reason behind propane's popularity for use in light- and medium-duty vehicles, such as trucks and taxis, and for heavy-duty vehicles, such as school buses.
-Propane's high octane rating (104 to 112 compared with 87 to 92 for gasoline) combined with its low carbon and low oil contamination characteristics may result in longer engine life.
-Propane performs well cold weather climates because the fuel's mixture (propane and air) is completely gaseous.
+The potential for lower maintenance costs are one reason behind propane's popularity for use in light- and medium-duty vehicles, such as trucks and taxis, and for heavy-duty vehicles, such as school buses.
+Propane's low carbon and low oil contamination characteristics may result in longer engine life.
+Propane performs well in cold weather climates because the fuel's mixture (propane and air) is completely gaseous.
 This factor allows propane-powered vehicles to avoid many cold-start issues associated with using liquid fuels.

-Compared to vehicles fueled with conventional diesel and gasoline, propane vehicles can produce lower amounts of harmful tailpipe emissions, depending on vehicle type and drive cycle.
+Compared to vehicles fueled with conventional diesel and gasoline, propane vehicles can produce lower amounts of harmful tailpipe emissions, depending on vehicle type, age, and drive cycle.